Starburst Galaxy

 • Specify the database username.

 • Specify the AWS access key and AWS secret key.
-See AWS access and bsecret key to learn how to configure these keys for your AWS account.
+See AWS access and secret key to learn how to configure these keys for your AWS account.
 Your browser might try to fill the two key fields with your browser login name and password.
 If so, overwrite these fields with the correct values.

 Test the connection #